microsoft/skype-dev-bots/Samples/Node/CognitiveServices-Knowledge/QnA/README.md

 # QnA Bot Sample

 ## Description
 QnA is a bot that helps you get answers based on FAQs.
-The bot uses Azure Cognitive knowledge base QnA service.
-You can ask Azure Support questions and either get the answers to the question, or get proposed answer/question if the asked question don't have answers from the knowledge base.
+The bot uses Azure Cognitive knowledge base QnAMaker service.
+You can ask Azure Support questions and either get the answers to the question, or get proposed answer/question if the asked question doesn't have answers from the knowledge base.

 ## Bot Demo
 To add the QnA demo bot to your Skype account, click [here](https://join.skype.com/bot/5cad1822-248f-4bb0-b8ae-ea5554d1ef2f).